wp-plugins/easy-listings-map/README.md

 == Changelog ==

+= 1.1.2 =

+* Fix : An issue that caused google map shortcode shown on top of page content.

 = 1.1.1 =

 * Fix : An issue that cause to not loading some of listings that are in bound of the map.